mrrooijen/dotfiles/README.md

 cd dotfiles && ./install
 ```

-This should set up the symlinks from the dotfiles directory to your `$HOME` directory, so do not remove the dotfiles directory.
+This should set up the symlinks from the dotfiles directory to your `$HOME` directory, do not remove the dotfiles directory.
+If you later decide to move the dotfiles directory to a different location, simply move it to the desired location and run the `install` script again.